This post may contain affiliate links. Please read our disclosure policy.

 • Chicken broth – for depth of flavor, but vegetable broth works if you need this to be vegetarian

-• Sugar – yes, sugar!
-It’s an old chef’s trick to balance the acidity of the tomatoes and brings out their natural sweetness.
+• Sugar – it’s an old chef’s trick to balance the acidity of the tomatoes and brings out their natural sweetness.
 It’s why a good tomato soup tastes so good.

 ingredients for homemade tomato soup on a counter